 For those days when your little one has lots of energy—and you don't.

-Possessing endless energy and short attention spans, toddlers need a lot of entertainment provided by us.
-They are also easily distracted, so you can use this to your advantage by switching up these toddler activities and ideas and doing them all over again throughout the course of a day.
+For all their energy, toddlers are often easily distracted.
+Use this to your advantage, mama, by switching up these toddler activities and ideas and doing them all over again throughout the course of a day.

 1. Play with toys